-More than being just a simple audio recorder, the main feature of the app is to be able to hear what your song idea will sound like with a band.
+More than just a simple audio recorder, the main feature of the app is to be able to hear what your song idea will sound like with a band.
 I don’t have complaints about the recording features nor do I have any complaints with the numerous export options.
 All of my complaints with the app have to do with the accompaniment features.

 But first, a quick suggestion.
 Missing from the app is the ability to export or print out a simple chord chart so that you can test your song idea with real musicians.
 If the app is already displaying measures with chords, it shouldn’t be too hard to add that, no?
-It doesn’t have to be a full-blown lead sheet with melody or breaks, just a simple chord chart will suffice.
+It doesn’t have to be a full-blown lead sheet with melody or breaks, just a simple chord chart PDF would suffice.